 Turkish Customs Law

-Akkas & Associates’ Turkish customs lawyers are prepared to handle all types of business matters.
+Akkas & Associates Turkish Law Firm are prepared to handle all types of business matters.
 Our Turkish customs lawyers also represent our clients in the following areas of law; corporate law, company formation and governance, labour employment law, bankruptcy & debt recovery, work and resident permit applications, mergers & acquisitions, due diligence, and commercial transactions.

 Global Trade Law Specialists